Creating Visual Supports

 • Creating peer models

-Simply enter the names of supporting characters (e.g., "Johnny" and "Sadie") before creating your support.
+Simply select the supporting characters (e.g., "Johnny" and "Sadie") in the preview before creating your support.

 Finalizing Your Creation